ome/omero_search_engine/docs/configuration/configuration_installation.rst

   * The data should be extracted from the IDR/OMERO database using some SQL queries and saved to CSV files using :omero_search_engine:`sql_to_csv.py <omero_search_engine/cache_functions/elasticsearch/sql_to_csv.py>`
   * The image index data is generated in a large file, so it is recommended that the user splits it into several files to facilitate the processing of the data and its insertion into the index e.g. ``split -l 2600000 images.csv``.
-  * ``create_index``: Create the Elasticsearch indices no data have been previously added, it can be used to create a single index or all the indices; the default is creating all the indices.
+  * ``create_index``: Create the Elasticsearch indices no data have been previously added, it can be used to create a single index or all the indices; the default is to create all the indices.
   * The user should add a new data source (CSV) using the ''set_data_source_files'' command inside :omero_search_engine:`manage.py <manage.py>`
   * ``get_index_data_from_csv_files`` is used to read the data, to format it then to push the data to the resource Elasticsearch index.
-The user can provide a single file (CSV format) or folder, in the later the indexer will use all the files inside the folder.
+The user can provide a single file (CSV format) or folder.
+If a folder is specified, the indexer will use all the CSV files inside the folder.

 Application installation using Docker
 =====================================